martiansideofthemoon/ai-detection-paraphrases/README.md

 ### Updates

+* (May 2023) The non-contextual ablated version of DIPPER (Section 6.1 of paper) is now available on the HuggingFace model hub! ([link](https://huggingface.co/kalpeshk2011/dipper-paraphraser-xxl-no-context))
 * (April 2023) We have now released our paraphraser DIPPER on the HuggingFace model hub ([link](https://huggingface.co/kalpeshk2011/dipper-paraphraser-xxl))!
 * (April 2023) Benchmark data, preprocessed paraphrases and scripts to reproduce the paper's experiments are now available!